Measure what Matters: Psychometric Evaluation of AI with Situational Judgment Tests: Construct validity between SJT and Self-Report Traits

-To investigate the psychometric alignment between synthetic SJT responses and underlying personality dimensions, we conduct a multi-level factor and correlation analysis combining descriptive statistics, correlation metrics, and regression modeling.
+To investigate the psychometric alignment between the psychometric Hexaco scores assigned via SJT vs those from the base \hexaco\ instrument, we conduct a correlation and regression modeling.
 For this analysis, Qwen2.5-7B was used to generate responses for a larger set of 1504 personas across 500 SJT items.